 Potential Forms of Compensation

-As the victim of negligence, you may have eligibility to receive financial compensation in the form of a settlement.
+As the negligence victim, you may be eligible to receive financial compensation in the form of a settlement.
 Some potentially recoverable damages that you may collect include the following:

 - Vehicle and property damage